dantaki/SV2/README.md

 ### [Sample information < -i >](https://github.com/dantaki/SV2/wiki/input#sample-information)

-Tab-delimited file containing sample information.
+Tab or space delimited file containing sample information.
 Gender can also be encoded as 1 for M and 2 for F

 ID | BAM PATH |  VCF PATH | Gender [M/F]
 --- | --- | --- | ---